tbernacchi/k8s-gateway-api/README.md

 * Be attention of your architecture when downloading the ingress2gateway binary. [[releases]](https://github.com/Kong/ingress2gateway/releases/)

-In order to convert the ingress to `HTTPRoute` resources you're going to need the ingress resources in the `source_dir` directory. [[See more]](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)
+In order to convert the ingress to `HTTPRoute` resources you're going to need the ingresses manifests. [[See more]](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)

 To accomplish this there is this `ingress-yaml-generator.py` script: